Moser (glass company): Moser Glass and the Karlovy Vary International Film Festival

-From the middle of last century, the Moser Glassworks had a very close relationship with film and film start.
+From the middle of 20th century, the Moser Glassworks had a very close relationship with film and film stars.
 First, by means of the Giant Snifters, Moser glass found itself in the immediate vicinity of film stars.
 The set was gradually presented at the international film festival in Cannes, Karlovy Vary and Sorrento.
 Today the glasswork's relationship with film and its creators has been confirmed by it being a partner of the festival in Karlovy Vary, which is annually attended by many artists and film buffs from around the world.
 Moser Glassworks is traditionally the exclusive supplier of the unique festival prizes, which have changed several times over the decades.
-The estival prize's latest look is from 2000, when the IFF team's initial idea was perfected by photographer Tono Stano.
-The prize, whose basis is created by Moser's glass blowers, also played a lead role in the festival's opening shorts, which launch the film festival's programs every year.
+The festival prize's latest look is from 2000, when the IFF team's initial idea was perfected by photographer Tono Stano.
+The prize, whose basis is created by Moser's glass blowers, also plays a lead role in the festival's opening shorts, which launch the film festival's programs every year.
 Winners of the prize for outstanding contribution to world cinema, for example, the directors Věra Chytilová and Miloš Forman or actors Helen Mirren, John Malkovich, Danny DeVito, Jude Law, John Travolta, Mel Gibson, Sharon Stone or Andy Garcia, perform with it in humorous skits.